BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/users.md

 Below is a list of research papers that have used or extended the Toolkit.
 Papers that have contributed code or data to the Toolkit have a (*) after them.

+84\.
+"QuasinormalModes.jl: A Julia package for computing discrete eigenvalues of second order ODEs", Lucas Timotheo Sanches, [arXiv:2206.04747](https://arxiv.org/abs/2206.04747)

 83\.
-"Post-Newtonian expansion of the spin-precession invariant for eccentric-orbit non-spinning extreme-mass-ratio inspirals to 9PN and e^16", Christopher Munna, Charles R. Evans, [2206.04085c](https://arxiv.org/abs/2206.04085) (*)
+"Post-Newtonian expansion of the spin-precession invariant for eccentric-orbit non-spinning extreme-mass-ratio inspirals to 9PN and e^16", Christopher Munna, Charles R. Evans, [arXiv:2206.04085](https://arxiv.org/abs/2206.04085) (*)

 82\.
 "Modeling transient resonances in extreme-mass-ratio inspirals", Priti Gupta, Lorenzo Speri, Béatrice Bonga, Alvin J.K.
 Chua, Takahiro Tanaka, [arXiv:2205.04808](https://arxiv.org/abs/2205.04808)